open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 Solving this problem requires a solution for sampling based on span links, which is not in scope for this OTEP.

+However, having a too high number of span links in a single trace or having too many traces linked together can make visualization and analysis of traces inefficient.
+This problem is not related to sampling and needs to be addressed by the semantic conventions.

 ### Instrumenting intermediaries

 Instrumenting intermediaries can be valuable for debugging configuration or